SwiftUI Liquid Glass and Accessibility - Part 2

 .accessibilityValue(item.condition?.rawValue ?? "")

-The modifiers: .accessibilityElement(children: .combine) merges child elements into one, .accessibilityLabel() is primary text read immediately by VoiceOver (keep it short), .accessibilityHint() is secondary context read after a delay, and .accessibilityValue() is current state or value.
+.accessibilityElement(children: .combine) merges child elements into one. .accessibilityLabel() is the primary text VoiceOver reads immediately—keep it short. .accessibilityHint() is secondary context read after a delay. .accessibilityValue() holds current state.

 VStack {